davidjguru/davidjguru.github.io/_posts/2020-03-17-Thinking-about-drupal-migrations-examples.md

 1. Codebase of the two migration modules (basic and csv), [Available in Github](https://github.com/davidjguru/drupal_migration_examples).
 This will be a central repository for all the modules of this series of posts about Migrations, so get the direct link to these two examples:
    * [Basic Migration one with embedded data](https://github.com/davidjguru/drupal_migration_examples/tree/master/migration_basic_module).
    * [Basic Migration two with CSV file as datasource](https://github.com/davidjguru/drupal_migration_examples/tree/master/migration_csv_module).

+ 1. In parallel to this series of articles I'm also publishing a series of snippets in Gitlab under the topic "Migrations", with a more simplified format, less verbose.
+Here you can access to the first snippet and get links to the rest of the series.
+[Drupal Migrations Tips (I): Creating a new basic migration structure](https://gitlab.com/snippets/1916815).

 ## :wq!